top of page

 By morning, we were just wrecks with sunburns,

-Doomed from the first light.
+doomed from the first light.

 You dared me to play a part,